BjoernBoss/arger/README.md

 /* add usage-constraints to let the corresponding options only be used by groups, which add them as usage (by default every group/argument can use all options) */ arger::Use(const auto&... options);

-/* mark this flag as being the help-indicating flag, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpFlag();
+/* mark this flag or group as being the help-indicating flag, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpFlag();

-/* mark this flag as being the version-indicating flag, which triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionFlag();
+/* mark this flag or group as being the version-indicating flag, which triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionFlag();

 /* setup the descriptive name for the sub-groups to be used (the default name is 'mode') */